godotengine/godot-docs/getting_started/step_by_step/scripting_first_script.rst

 .. image:: img/scripting_first_script_icon.svg

 We need to create a Sprite2D node to display it in the game.
-In the Scene dock, click the **Other Node** button.
+In the :ui:`Scene` dock, click the :button:`Other Node` button.

 .. image:: img/scripting_first_script_click_other_node.webp